Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 We'll use Svelte stores to keep track of a global array of habits.
 For the sake of simplicity, we won't store these habits anywhere yet (feel free to add localStorage or a database).
 Our basic habit app will only consist of 3 files.

 First, a global store that will contain our habits and their completion dates.
+Just JavaScript, no Svelte yet.

 ```js
 // src/lib/stores.js